kunalsnehi0710/goodgame-mysql-challenge/README.md

 `. ./mysql_restore.sh 3 stop`

-## Connect to mysql docker-containers:
+## Connect to mysql database in docker-containers:

 1. Execute the `docker ps` command to view the running containers
 2. Connect to the running container of your choice using following command